AnttiRask/how_to_insert_topic_here_with_R/how_to_use_an_api_with_R/README.md

 ## DISCLAIMER!
-You need to open an account at https://openai.com/.
+You need to open an account with https://openai.com/.
 And while there is a possibility for free credit when you start (at the time of writing $18 for three months), please notice that the requests are not free.

 See the prices here: https://openai.com/api/pricing/.
 You can, of course, set a soft and a hard limit for usage per month.

 One last thing, you can do other things with the API.
-See the full documentation here: https://beta.openai.com/docs/introduction/overview
+See the full documentation here: https://beta.openai.com/docs/introduction/.